juditacs/juditacs.github.io/_posts/2019-02-18-bert-tokenization-stats.md

 This segmentation is purely frequency based and it is very different from what a true morphological segmenter would output (_El-végez-het-itek_).
-This example is certainly longer than an average Hungarian word and the average word is not tokenized this aggressively but BERT does produce a large number of subword units for certain languages.
+This example is certainly longer than an average Hungarian word and the average word is not tokenized this aggressively but BERT does produce a large number of word pieces for certain languages.
 I will examine this closer in this post.

 The first 106 symbols are reserved for constants like `PAD` and `UNK` and unused placeholders for application specific symbols.
 36.5% of the vocabulary